 PPA provided strategic consultation in the development, implementation, and evaluation of the Michigan Prisoner ReEntry Initiative (MPRI), a statewide approach to enhancing public safety and preserving taxpayer dollars by helping prisoners succeed when they are released on parole.
 Michigan is the first state to create a comprehensive evidence-based reentry model based on best practices and … Continued

-PPA is partnering with the Fortune Society, a New York-based organization that specializes in serving individuals returning to the community following incarceration, to evaluate the impact of the Individualized Correction Achievement Network (I-CAN) Mentoring Program.
-Established in 2017 with federal funding from the Department of Justice, the I-CAN Mentoring program is a new service provided … Continued
+PPA partnered with the Fortune Society, a New York-based organization that specializes in serving individuals returning to the community following incarceration, to evaluate the impact of the Individualized Correction Achievement Network (I-CAN) Mentoring Program.
+Established in 2017 with federal funding from the Department of Justice, the I-CAN Mentoring program is a new service provided for … Continued